 Was the vote communicated to the company ahead of the vote: Robeco does not usually disclose its voting intent ahead of time.
 There would only be an exception to this in a few cases, for example if Robeco were engaging with the company on a particular topic.

-Outcome and next steps: The outcome of the vote was not in line with manager's vote.
-Robeco continue to engage with the company on this topic, noting positively the nomination of a female director to the Board in July 2022.
+Outcome and next steps: The outcome of the vote was not in line with the manager's vote.
+Robeco are not currently engaging with Kunlun Energy.